< Back to blog

 • Location.

-Once you’ve found some patterns in your best customer list, you can now use these insights to inform your sales strategy
+Once you’ve found some patterns in your best customer list, you can now use these insights to inform your sales strategy.
+For example, doing this research makes decision-maker identification easier.

 2. Qualification

-To qualify your prospects, here are 3 questions to get you started:
+To perform a needs assessment and qualify the lead’s purchasing intent, here are three questions to get you started:

-1. Does this person have a need for what I’m selling?
+• Does this person have a want or need for what I’m selling?

 Once you’ve identified prospects with a budget and need for your product, it becomes much easier to prioritize which leads you should put the most energy into.